Monroe Township, Middlesex County, New Jersey: History

 Since the early 2000s, Monroe has experienced a surge in residential development.
 New communities are being erected, usually around Route 33 and the New Jersey Turnpike.
 Portions of Monroe's farmland are receiving commercial zoning.
 Roads have been widened to allow for the extra vehicular volume.
 Warehouses are being/have been constructed in the last few years along CR 535, located near the 8A toll gate.
 The northern section of the township is already developed, with developers heading further south in Monroe to start new communities.
 New adult communities have set ground in central Monroe, along Route 33 and on CR 615.
 While these new senior citizen housing units are being built, luxury homes are also being constructed.

 There is an ongoing expansion of the Monroe Township High School that is relocating it onto portions of Thompson Park.
 This project slowly received approval after an archaeological study concluded that the land was not historically significant, except about 3 to 4 acre of land.
 The controversy that led to the study involved a Lenape settlement, Bethel Indian Town, which protesters contended existed on the site, whereas supporters of the move of the high school claimed that Bethel Indian Town was a half-mile away.
 In late April 2008, construction started on the new high school, which then opened in September 2011.
 The old high school building is now being reused as the middle school.

-By early 2008, the State Preservation Office and New Jersey Department of Environmental Protection gave full sanction to the de-accession of the land as a protected park.
+By early 2008, the State Preservation Office and New Jersey Department of Environmental Protection approved the de-accession of the land as a protected park.
 Ground breaking began immediately, only to be halted in June 2008 when additional remains were found.
 The consultant identified these stone foundation remains as a 19th-century farmstead, with no earlier association.

 The township's Route 33 Land Development Task Force is considering options for developing the area of land along Route 33 from the township's border with East Windsor to Millstone Township.

 This proposal would include the construction of new luxury houses, a new grocery store, a baseball park, a performing arts center, a bus stop, new restaurants, and new businesses.

 In May 2021, Monroe Township coordinated a financial relief effort toward the COVID-19 pandemic in India.

+The former Holmes–Tallman House is listed on both the New Jersey Register of Historic Places and the U.S. National Register of Historic Places, the only such home in Monroe Township.
+Constructed in 1860, the Italiante-style home covered 5000 sqft.
+A proposed 2013 amendment to the township's master plan rezoned the site to commercial, which would allow potential reuse of the site.
+The house was demolished in 2025, before which efforts were made to preserve artifacts and to document the interior and exterior of the home.